riganti/dotvvm-docs/Pages/quick-starts/modernize/add-dotvvm-to-existing-app.md

-# Adding DotVVM in Existing Web App (ASP.NET Core)
+# Add DotVVM to existing project

 If you use the new ASP.NET Core stack, you need the ASP.NET Core version of DotVVM.